almostearthling/when-command/README.md

   - *Storage Device Connect* and *Disconnect*, which take place when the user attaches or respectively detaches a removable storage device.
   - *Join* or *Leave a Network*, these are verified whenever a network is joined or lost respectively.
   - *Command Line Trigger* is a special event type, that is triggered invoking the command line.
 The associated condition can be scheduled to be run at the next clock tick or immediately using the appropriate switch.
+6. **Based on File Change:** *(to be implemented)* The tasks are run when a certain file is changed.
+7. **Generic User Event based (DBus):** The user can define system events by listening to signals emitted on the system bus and the session bus.
+This is an advanced feature, and the events must be defined using the procedure described below.

  **Warning**: because of the way applications are notified that the session is ending (first a TERM signal is sent, then a KILL if the first was unsuccessful), the *Shutdown* event is not suitable for long running tasks, such as file synchronizations, disk cleanup and similar actions.
+The system usually concedes a "grace time" of about one second before shutting everything down.
 Longer running tasks will be run if the users quits the applet through the menu, though.
 Same yields for *Suspend*: by specification, no more than one second is available for tasks to complete.
 In reference to the event condition definition, one or more events might appear as *[disabled]* in the list: the user still can choose to create a condition based on a disabled event, but the corresponding tasks will never be run.

 Also, the condition configuration interface allows to decide: